 Questions regarding the application of the various rules and regulations concerning equal employment opportunity and the affirmative action plan should be addressed to the Office of Equity and Diversity at (213) 740-5086.
-The university’s Title IX Coordinator is the Director of the Office of Equity and Diversity, University Park Campus, Los Angeles, California 90089.
+The university’s Title IX Coordinator is Jody Shipper, Executive Director, Office of Equity and Diversity, University Park Campus, Los Angeles, California 90089.
 The Office of Equity and Diversity also serves as the university’s AgeDA Coordinator.

 An undergraduate or limited status student whose overall GPA falls below 2.0 is placed on academic probation.
 Continued enrollment requires clearance from an academic review counselor.
 While on academic probation, students must seek departmental and school advisement prior to registration each semester.
-The Academic Review Department will only accept official, completed Academic Review Advisement Record forms as verification of advisement.
-Blank forms are available in Hubbard Hall 113 and from academic advisors.
+The Academic Review and Retention Office will only accept official, completed Academic Review Advisement Record forms as verification of advisement.
+Blank forms are available in Trojan Hall 101 and from academic advisers.

 Note: Students on academic probation may use Web Registration to plan their schedules only.
-To register for classes, probation students must first obtain approval from the Academic Review Office.
+To register for classes, probation students must first obtain approval from the Academic Review and Retention Office.

-A number of academic units require students to meet with their academic advisor prior to registration for a term.
-Students pursuing majors that require mandatory advisement may not register until they have met with their academic advisor and the advisor has released their advisement obligation on the student information system.
+A number of academic departments require students to meet with their academic adviser prior to registration for a term.
+Students pursuing majors that require mandatory advisement may not register until they have met with their academic adviser and the adviser has released their advisement obligation on the student information system.